microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-actors.md

 - How to use `--sch-portfolio` testing on multiple processes to find tricky bugs more quickly.
 - How `Assert` helps find violations of safety properties during testing.
 - How to ensure full termination of one state machine before creating a new one.
-- How to use `PushState` to achieve additional simplicity in handling common events in one place.
+- How to use `RaisePushStateEvent` to achieve additional simplicity in handling common events in one place.
 - How to write a `LivenessMonitor`.